openstack/governance/reference/charter.rst

 ======================

 PTL seats are completely renewed every development cycle.
 A separate election is run for each project team.
-These elections are collectively held no later than 3 weeks prior to each cycle final release date (on or before 'R-3' week) and should be held open for no less than four business days.
+The election nomination as well as the voting period should be open for fourteen days (2 weeks for each phase).
+These elections are collectively held (from the nomination start date until the voting end date) no later than 2 weeks prior to each cycle final release date (on or before 'R-2' week)

 If a PTL seat is vacated before the end of the cycle for which the individual was elected or after the election (means leaderless project), the TC will